- Prayer and Worship

 - About USCCB

-The methods of Natural Family Planning are based on scientific research about women's menstrual cycles, the signs of female fertility which are related to the event of ovulation, and the "fertile window" which takes into account how long a man's sperm can live in a woman's body.
+The methods of Natural Family Planning (NFP) are based on scientific research about the fertility of men and women.
+NFP makes use of specific information about the women's menstrual cycle and the signs of female fertility, which are related to the event of ovulation (when the egg is released from the ovary).
+NFP also pinpoints the "fertile window" which takes into account how long a man's sperm can live in a woman's body when the woman is fertile.

 Over a century ago, scientists discovered cyclic changes in a woman's cervical fluid (or "mucus") and their relation to ovulation.
 In the 1920s, scientists identified the temperature rise ("basal body temperature" or BBT) that signals ovulation.
-But it wasn't until the 1950s that scientists developed programs to teach others how to observe and interpret these fertility signs.
-Today, ongoing research continues to refine the methods of NFP.
-Here we present both classic and current NFP research.
+It wasn't until the 1950s that scientists developed guidelines to teach men and women how to observe and interpret the signs of fertility.
+Today, research continues to refine the methods of NFP.

 Cervical Mucus Method